sudomateo/website/content/posts/observability-companies-to-watch-in-2024.md

 separate logs, metrics, and traces looking to migrate to Honeycomb.
-Instead of being able to send their data as-is and incrementally migrate towards an Observability 2.0 approach, teams must choose to either sample data or dedicate resources to creating structued log events.
+Instead of being able to send their data as-is and incrementally migrate towards an Observability 2.0 approach, teams must choose to either sample data or dedicate resources to creating structured log events.
 I believe Honeycomb has a great opportunity here to enhance this experience and better support teams in this scenario.